 John Masterson, an attorney for Driscoll and Figueroa, declined to comment but referred to their court filings.
 Masterson wrote in a court document that without the detainer, Montelongo lacks standing to continue the lawsuit.
 But Montelongo’s lawyers disagree, saying they will continue with the suit despite their opponent’s protests.

-Billy Peard, a lawyer with the American Civil Liberties Union who joined lawyer Lee Phillips in representing Montelongo, explained that class action lawsuits are meant for types of cases when an individual can act on behalf of a larger group, like people who are undocumented.
+Billy Peard, a lawyer with the American Civil Liberties Union who joined lawyer Lee Phillips in representing Montelongo, explained that they hope to turn their lawsuit into a class action lawsuit.
+Class action lawsuits are meant for types of cases when an individual can act on behalf of a larger group, like people who are undocumented.